matt-harvey/tabulo/README.md

 * [terminal-table](https://github.com/tj/terminal-table)
 * [table\_print](https://github.com/arches/table_print)

-*DISCLAIMER: My comments regarding these other libraries are based only on my own, possibly-flawed, reading of the documentation for, and experimentation with, these libraries at the time of my writing this.
-Their APIs, features or documentation may well change between when I write this, and when you read it&mdash;possibly in ways that address the issues I describe here!*
+*DISCLAIMER: My comments regarding these other libraries are based only on my own, possibly flawed reading of the documentation for, and experimentation with, these libraries at the time of my writing this.
+Their APIs, features or documentation may well change between when I write this, and when you read it.
+Please consult the libraries' own documentation for yourself, rather than relying on these comments.*

-These are excellent libraries, and each has its strengths.
-However, I personally found that for the common use case of printing a table on the basis of some underlying collection (such as an ActiveRecord query result), using these libraries in practice was more cumbersome than it needed to be.
+While these libraries have their strengths, I personally found that for the common use case of printing a table on the basis of some underlying enumerable collection (such as an ActiveRecord query result), using these libraries felt more cumbersome than it needed to be.

 For example, suppose we have called `User.all` from the Rails console, and want to print a table showing the email, first name, last name and ID of each user,